Product Development Life Cycle: Key Stages Explained

 The described product's journey from inception to market release sheds light on its end-to-end trajectory.
 However, it is missing the nitty-gritty details of the development process.
 If you want to understand how a product is truly developed, you'll need to dive into the product development life cycle (PDLC) concept.

-As an organized approach encompassing straightforward procedures and predefined steps, the product development life cycle becomes a backbone for turning a raw idea into a unique solution.
+As an organized approach encompassing straightforward procedures and predefined steps, the product development life cycle phases become the backbone for turning a raw idea into a unique solution.
 What does this process consist of?
 How does it help establish efficient collaboration between cross-functional teams?
 Let's find out.

 What Is a Product Development Life Cycle?